kubecost/openshift-helm-chart/README-install-guide.md

 **1. Customize the configuration:**

 _Cluster Name:_
-All clusters need to have a unique cluster name, update CLUSTER_NAME and other configuration in [values-openshift.yaml](./cost-analyzer/values-openshift.yaml), save to your local repo.
+All clusters need to have a unique cluster name, update CLUSTER_NAME and any other configurations in [values-custom.yaml](./cost-analyzer/values-custom.yaml), save to your local repo.

+ > Note: All changes to the helm install should be done in to the values-custom.yaml, leaving all other value files as is.

 _Shared Storage:_
 Each cluster will write to a shared object-store (S3/Thanos compatible).
 See [this repo](https://github.com/kubecost/poc-common-configurations) for example object-store.yaml configurations under the appropriate provider.
 Any Thanos supported storage will work.